OpenEvalProject/evals/manuscripts/elife-96803/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/96803/elife-96803-fig3-v1.jpg)

-**Figure 3.:** (A) Economic decision-making models posit that efforts and rewards are joined into a subjective value (SV), weighed by individual effort () and βE\begin{document}$\beta _{E}$\end{document}reward sensitivity () parameters.
-The SV is then integrated with an acceptance bias parameter and translated to decision-making. (βR\begin{document}$\beta _{R}$\end{document}B, C) The model suggests that SV decreases as effort increases and increases as reward increases.
+**Figure 3.:** (A) Economic decision-making models posit that efforts and rewards are joined into a subjective value (SV), weighed by individual effort ($\beta_{E}$) and reward sensitivity ($\beta_{R}$) parameters.
+The SV is then integrated with an acceptance bias parameter and translated to decision-making.
+(B, C) The model suggests that SV decreases as effort increases and increases as reward increases.
 The magnitude of this relationship depends on the individual effort and reward sensitivity parameters.
 (D) The acceptance bias parameter acts as an intercept to the softmax function, thereby changing the relationship between SV and acceptance probability.
 (E) Model comparison based on leave-out-out information criterion (LOOIC; lower is better) and expected log posterior density (ELPD; higher is better).
 Error bars indicate standard errors (n = 958).
 (F) Posterior predictive checks for the full parabolic model, comparing observed versus model-predicted subject-wise acceptance proportions across effort levels (left) and reward levels (right).
 Error bars indicate 95% highest density intervals (n = 958).

-## Replication of model-agnostic effects
+### Replication of model-agnostic effects

 The proportion of accepted trials for each effort–reward combination is plotted in Figure 2C.
 In line with our pre-registered hypotheses, we found significant main effects for effort (F(1,14367) = 4961.07, p < 0.0001) and reward (F(1,14367) = 3037.91, p < 0.001), and a significant interaction between the two (F(1,14367) = 1703.24, p < 0.001).
 In post hoc ANOVAs, effort effects remained significant at all reward levels (all p < 0.001) and reward effects remained significant at all effort levels (all p < 0.001).
 The development of offered effort and reward levels across trials is shown in Figure 2D; this shows that as participants generally tend to accept challenges rather than reject them, the implemented staircasing procedure develops towards higher effort and lover reward challenges.